canmom/canmom.github.io/fiction/undefinedbehaviour3.md

 "I'll ask."
 I said.
 "It's, um, not my department."

 "Thanks Indigo."
-At least, if nothing else, she seemed sleepy.
+At least, if nothing else, she seemed too sleepy to be seriously depressed.
 "You're a real one, you know..."

 ---